Updated: Sep 27, 2018

 Really range anxiety is a non-issue, but charge time anxiety could be.

-But public charging has its place.
+But public charging is sometimes necessary.
 The right choice on where to charge and how much you should be paying when publicly charging can be tricky.
 Having looked around at the different options, here are some helpful tips and the things we think you should consider.

 Of course, you would be mad not to use a free public charger if there is one across the street from your home or work.
 For example, if you purchased your vehicle from a local EV dealer, they may well be happy to see you again and offer free rapid charging.
 But if you are on a long journey or away from familiar surroundings what are your options?